How to Apply

 Graduate Study in Engineering: Some programs may use the Fundamentals of Engineering (FE) examination in lieu of the GRE for admitting students into the non-thesis master’s degree programs.

 The University of Florida requires that all new students show proof of certain immunizations prior to attending UF.
-The ofﬁcial form and instructions for how to complete it successfully are available at http:// healthcompliance.shcc.ufl.edu/immunizations-2/immunizations/.
+The ofﬁcial form and instructions for how to complete it successfully are available at https://healthcompliance.shcc.ufl.edu/immunization-requirement/immunizations/.
 Once received, your completed form will be reviewed by UF Health Compliance Ofﬁce staff.
 PLEASE NOTE: Students will not be cleared to register for classes until all immunization requirements are met.

 About Health Compliance